ALBA-Synchrotron/apg/Eg_Python_Library_on_setuptools.md

-Before testing the build, it is a good idea to update cobuilder by using:
+Before testing the build, it is a good idea to update cowbuilder by using:
 `cowbuilder --update`

 For testing the build, adding and/or fixing debian files (rules, control, copyright)